J9rem/yeswiki-extension-groupmanagement/README.md

 The newly created groups can then be used anywhere to set finer read or edit rights.

+**Restriction only for specific structures**:
+ - it is possible to activate the option only for specific `strcutures`.
+ - for that:
+   1. go to the page `GererConfig` on the wiki
+   2. in the part `groupmanagement`, for option `groupmanagement[authorizedParents]`, itype the list of entry's name of concerned `structures`, separated by coma (put `*` to authorized all entries)

 #### Tips

  - bazar field `autoregisterlinkedentryatcreation` aims to be added in the `structure` form so that the connected account is automatically linked to this `structure` when it is created.
 This can only work if the logged-in user already has a `member` card associated with their account.